Paperless: AI Invoice Extraction with Gemini and Supabase

 You drop in a file — an image or a PDF — and it gets sent off to Gemini, which reads it and returns the data in a structured format.
 Multi-page PDFs get split into individual pages first and processed one at a time, then the results are merged back together.
 This tends to be more accurate than throwing the whole document at the model at once.

-What I'd Add
+What I Would Add

 - Email ingestion — forward invoices to an address and have them show up automatically